Skyline of Toronto

 Frequently Asked Questions

-What is the cost of living in Toronto, ON, Canada?
+What is the cost of living in Toronto, Canada?

 The cost of living index in Toronto is 128.4, which is Higher the Canada national average of 100.